This is an AI translated post.

 Select Language

 The recent decline in the value of the Japanese yen has been exacerbated by the widening gap between the US Federal Reserve's (Fed) interest rate hike stance and the Bank of Japan's accommodative monetary policy.
-While the US continues to raise interest rates to curb high inflation, the Bank of Japan is maintaining an accommodative monetary policy to stimulate the economy.
-This policy difference has widened the interest rate differential between Japan and the US, causing the value of the yen to continue to decline.
+While the US continues to raise interest rates to curb inflation, the Bank of Japan maintains a loose monetary policy to stimulate the economy.
+This policy divergence has widened the interest rate differential between Japan and the US, leading to a continuous decline in the yen's value.

-Uncertainty about the US economy is also affecting the weakness of the yen.
-Recent weak US economic indicators have increased concerns about a recession, which is intensifying safe-haven demand and leading to a decline in the value of the yen.
+Furthermore, uncertainties surrounding the US economy are also impacting the yen's weakness.
+Recent weak US economic indicators have fueled concerns about a potential recession, intensifying the safe-haven demand and contributing to the yen's decline.

-US inflation-related indicators are scheduled to be released on the night of the 28th, and the value of the yen is likely to fluctuate significantly depending on the results of these indicators.
-The market expects that if US inflation slows, the pace of interest rate hikes could slow, which could lead to a rebound in the value of the yen.
-Conversely, if inflation continues, the likelihood of interest rate hikes will increase, and the value of the yen could fall further.
-It remains to be seen how the value of the Japanese yen will move in the future, depending on the results of US inflation-related indicator releases and the direction of the Bank of Japan's monetary policy.
+US inflation-related data is scheduled to be released on the night of the 28th, and the yen's value is likely to experience significant volatility depending on the outcome.
+The market anticipates that if US inflation slows down, the pace of interest rate hikes could be reduced, potentially leading to a rebound in the yen's value.
+Conversely, if inflation continues, the likelihood of interest rate hikes will increase, potentially further driving down the yen's value.
+The future direction of the Japanese yen will depend on the outcome of the upcoming US inflation data release and the Bank of Japan's monetary policy stance, which warrants close attention.